alined908/phoodi/README.md

 ## Author
 * **Daniel Lee**

-## Todo Meetup
-- [ ] Disable actions if event is in the past
-- [ ] Integrate the meetup notifications with the chat

 ## Todo UI/UX/CleanUp
 - [ ] Add transitions (ex Natural transition to new options when meetup event is changed)
 - [ ] Animation when logging out forced